-The approach to perform contributions to standardization is dependent on the contributor positioning in its SDOs of interest.
+The approach to perform contributions to standardization is dependent of the contributor positioning in its SDOs of interest.
 Naturally, experienced contributors are already enrolled in the Working Groups of their SDOs of interest (if these need enrolment), know their processes and have established relations with other members.
 This is not the case for all the potential contributors, or for contribution of expert contributors in new Working Groups or new SDOs.
 In ARCADIAN-IoT, while all the partners that are contributing to standardization have some level of experience in the area, it was considered relevant to take a more holistic approach to the process.

 The approach defined has an iterative nature and is depicted in Figure 2.
 Starting from ARCADIAN-IoT objectives (1) we defined the relevant standards, SDOs and SDOs Working Groups (which target specific standards or specifications); (2) The SDOs Working Groups considered to be relevant are those that are important to the project (according to its objectives) and that match the contributor expertise and their technology exploitation interests.
 Furthermore, we organized the overview about the IETF standardization process (1.1) described in the previous section.
 Having selected the SDOs' Working Groups of interest, each partner enrolled in those groups (if this action applies to that SDO) (3) and performed community awareness actions regarding the project, its objectives, and the relation with the standards targeted by their work (3.1).
-In this step, as previously defined, lightweight/passive engagement has already occurred, including getting up to date with the Working Group activities (e.g., by participating in the Working Groups' meetings).
+Before this step, lightweight/passive engagement has already occurred, including getting up to date with the Working Group activities (e.g., by participating in the Working Groups' meetings).
 Active engagement has also occurred, including through the declaration of interest to support a particular specification/standard.
 The community awareness actions may also target technology communities to whom the standards are relevant, being this understood as a relevant contribution to SDOs activities as well.
-After being part of the group of interest, some partners considered relevant to implement the standards specification (4), when appropriate according to ARCADIAN-IoT components' objectives.
+After being part of the group of interest, some partners considered relevant to implement the standards specification (4), when appropriate according to ARCADIAN-

+IoT components' objectives.
 The standard technology implemented in each component was seen as the baseline for attempting to go beyond that state of the art.
-This action also prepared the partners to provide more concrete technical contributions to the targeted standards (e.g., to existing documents) (5), which, according to the definitions from the previous section, are actions denoting very active engagement (e.g., based on the sharing of implementations and results from testing the specifications).
-Each contribution also reinforced the partners' expertise in the standardization process (1.1), particularly to the specifically targeted SDO and Working Group.
-Also, through the interaction with other SDO' members, experts in ARCADIAN-IoT areas that are focused on the targeted Working Groups, and with the specifications' implementation, partners were able to better understand how to accomplish ARCADIAN-IoT objectives (1), closing the iterative loop shown in Figure 2.
+This action also prepared the partners to provide more concrete technical contributions to the targeted standards (e.g., to existing documents) (5), which, according to the definitions from the previous section, are actions of very active engagement (e.g., based on the sharing of implementations and results from testing the specifications).
+Each contribution also reinforced the partners' expertise in the standardization process (1.1), particularly in the target SDO and Working Group.
+Also, the interaction with other SDO' members enriched partners' knowledge and set of research approaches to accomplish ARCADIAN-IoT objectives (1), closing the iterative loop shown in Figure 2.